Cape Fear Community College Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At CFCC, approximately 18% of students took out student loans averaging $5,289 a year.
 That adds up to $21,156 over four years for those students.

-How Much Money Do CFCC Graduates Make?students who graduate with a bachelor's degree from CFCC make about $27,900 a year during their first few years of employment after graduation.
-Unfortunately, this is 30% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do CFCC Graduates Make?bachelor's degree recipients from CFCC make around $27,900 per year during the early years of their employment.
+This is about 30% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of Cape Fear Community College